The library’s Instructional Media Services area, located on the ground floor of the library, supports the academic program in the following areas:

 • library media classroom sessions (presentations, Skype calls, and video viewings)

 • portable equipment

 Instructional Media Services procures and supports digital signage technology for the campus.
-Contact the media coordinator to arrange purchases, digital content, and installation.
+Contact the media coordinator to arrange purchases, digital content, installation, and instruction.
 Departments needing digital signage are financially responsible for project costs.

 Instructional Media Materials

 Instructional Media Services houses a variety of academic media materials.
 The library develops its video and audio collections by acquiring materials requested by faculty members to meet their instructional needs.
 These items are purchased with the library’s media materials fund on a first-come, first-served basis over the course of the university’s fiscal year, which begins June 1.